Article list Design pattern

 Think from the user’s perspective – not your own

 It should be no surprise that you should put yourself in the shoes of the user.
-An article that will create many hits or in general be public with your audience is not necessarily the ones you spend the most time on, or the ones that you find interesting.
+An article that will get many hits or become publicly popular with your audience is not necessarily the one you spend the most time on, or the one that you find interesting.
 Constantly evaluate an article’s value from the reader’s perspective when deciding to highlight it or not.

 Put yourself in the users’ shoes when you decide on what data you want to present to them.
 Do you want to have different kinds of article list items – for instance one for galleries, one for blog posts, one for events, and one feature articles?
 It might make sense.
 Think about how you can make it easier for the user and stop forcing the user to think like you.